andiconner/password-regex/Develop/password_regex.md

 This is the regular expression for the Password:
 `/^(?=.*?[A-Za-z0-9])(?=.*?[#?!@$%^&*-]).{8,12}$/`

-See below each regex component explanation to understand how to come up with this regex.
+See below each regex component explanation to understand how we came up with this regex.

 ## Table of Contents